dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

         [email-input email-address]]])))
 {% endhighlight %}

+Notice how we compose the email-input component into a form div by just placing a vector [email-input email-address] inside the vector describing the form.
+Super simple!
+The first element of the vector is just the name of the function defining the component and the next elements are the arguments to that function.
+You can see how easy it is to build and compose components to make simple, modular ui elements.

 Notice how we also changed home-page now to return a function.
 Reagent requires that if we do any setup via lets etc., we return a function that in turn returns the elements we want.
 This just sets up the lexical scoping up front.

-Also, we now have this email-form component inside a form tag.
-What's up with that?
-That's component composing in reagent!
-Isn't it sweet?
-I can easily build and compose components to make simple, modular ui elements.
-Let's now define this email-form component.

-Add the following functions in:
+Let's now fill out the email-input component.
+In the spirit of LISP, we are defining a generic function for input-elements, and having the email-input just be a specific application of that function.
+Awesome.

 {% highlight clojure  %}
 (defn input-element